AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 6. Write a text file in ProCoDA saying "Start Test" with appropriate descriptors including fluoride concentration, PACl concentration, upflow velocity,etc. and then change the process to the ON state.
 ##### During test
 7. Recheck everything periodically to ensure it is running how it should be and that there are no water leaks
-8. Take a influent and effluent sample every 15 minutes by using the valve after fluoride and before coagulant is added (influent) and after the sedimentation tube (effluent).
+8. Take an influent and effluent sample every 15 minutes by using the valve after fluoride and before coagulant is added (influent) and after the sedimentation tube (effluent).

+**Ian's Comment:** Can you include a photo of how to do this?
+I could see future teams being confused about the process.

 ##### End of test
 8. Change the process to the OFF state.
 9. Clean the reactor using the "Cleaning  Procedure" after the experiment is completed.

 #### Cleaning Procedure
+**Ian's Comment:** Can you include a photo of how to do this as well?
 1. Put a piece of sponge in the tube between the flocculator and PACl insert.
 2. Run a high velocity jet through the tube to purge the flocculator.
 3. Drain both reactors through the valves at the bottom of the reactors.